 Element Documentation label 'Investment property' Expiry date 2019-01-01: The amount of property (land or a building-or part of a building-or both) held (by the owner or by the lessee under a finance lease) to earn rentals or for capital appreciation or both, rather than for: (a) use in the production or supply of goods or services or for administrative purposes; or (b) sale in the ordinary course of business.
-Effective 2019-01-01: The amount of property (land or a building-or part of a building-or both) held (by the owner or by the lessee as a right-of-use asset) to earn rentals or for capital appreciation or both, rather than for:(a) use in the production or supply of goods or services or for administrative purposes; or (b) sale in the ordinary course of business.
+Effective 2019-01-01: The amount of property (land or a building-or part of a building-or both) held (by the owner or by the lessee as a right-of-use asset) to earn rentals or for capital appreciation or both, rather than for: (a) use in the production or supply of goods or services or for administrative purposes; or (b) sale in the ordinary course of business.

-Table 14-Element references including effective and expiry dates
+Table 15-Element references including expiry dates

-Element References as displayed in the IFRS Taxonomy Illustrated 'Non-current financial Expiry date 2018-01-01 IFRS 7.8 f Disclosure liabilities at amortised cost' Effective 2018-01-01 IFRS 7.8 g Disclosure
+Element References as displayed in the IFRS Taxonomy Illustrated 'Non-current financial Expiry date 2021-01-01 IFRS 7.8 f Disclosure liabilities at amortised cost' IFRS 7.8 g Disclosure

-- 110 When a new or amended IFRS Standard replaces an existing Standard, a preparer who is applying the new or amended IFRS Standard early may disregard IFRS Taxonomy elements relating to the replaced IFRS Standard (that is, elements that only have an expiry date reference).
-A preparer that is not applying an IFRS Standard before the effective date should disregard those IFRS Taxonomy elements relating to the new IFRS Standard (that is, elements that only have an effective date reference). - 111 Effective and expiry dates are updated each year when the annual IFRS Taxonomy is released.
-These dates are also revised in IFRS Taxonomy Updates released during the year, but only to reflect changes resulting directly from the publication of the new or amended IFRS Standards to which the IFRS Taxonomy Updates relate. - 112 Elements that have expired are deprecated.
+- When a new or amended IFRS Standard replaces an existing Standard, a preparer that is applying the new or amended IFRS Standard early may disregard IFRS Taxonomy elements relating to the replaced IFRS Standard (that is, elements that only have an expiry date reference). - 118 A preparer that is not applying an IFRS Standard before the effective date can normally disregard those IFRS Taxonomy elements added as a result of the new IFRS Standard (that is, elements that only have an effective date reference).
+However, a preparer may use such elements to tag a disclosure if the element label and documentation label do not explicitly refer to the new IFRS Standard and the element correctly describes the meaning of the information being disclosed.
+For example, the element 'Government customers [member]' was added to the IFRS Taxonomy in November 2014 as a result of the Board issuing IFRS 15 Revenue from Contracts with Customers and had an effective date of 1 January 2018.
+Preparers could use this element to tag information about customer types irrespective of whether IFRS 15 had been applied early.
+This approach also reduces the need to create extensions and results in more consistent tagging of IFRS financial statements. - 119 Effective and expiry dates are updated each year when the annual IFRS Taxonomy is released.
+These dates are also revised in IFRS Taxonomy Updates released during the year, but only to reflect changes resulting directly from the publication of the new or amended IFRS Standards to which the IFRS Taxonomy Updates relate. - 120 Elements that have expired are deprecated.
 Deprecation is not the same as deletion.
-Deprecation means that an element is still available within the IFRS Taxonomy Files but that the IFRS Foundation no longer recommends the use of that element.
+Deprecation means that an element is still available within the IFRS Taxonomy files but that the Foundation no longer recommends the use of that element.
 Elements are deprecated when new or amended IFRS Standards have superseded the disclosure represented by that element.
-For example, when the Board issued IFRS 9 Financial Instruments, the requirement in IFRS 7 Financial Instruments: Disclosures to disclose the carrying amount of held-to-maturity investments was removed.
-Accordingly, on 1 January 2018 when the amendment to IFRS 9 becomes effective, the element 'Current held-to-maturity investments [member]' will be deprecated. - 113 Deprecation may also happen for other reasons, such as general improvements in how a disclosure is modelled or to correct an error.
+For example, when the Board issued IFRS 15, the requirement in IAS 18 Revenue to disclose the amount of revenue arising from exchanges of goods or services included in each significant category of revenue was removed.
+Accordingly, on 1 January 2018 when IFRS 15 became effective, the element 'Revenue arising from exchanges of goods or services [member]' was deprecated. - Deprecation may also happen for other reasons, such as general improvements in how a disclosure is modelled or to correct an error.
 The IFRS Taxonomy Illustrated does not include any deprecated elements.